arunrajan2023/machine_learning/README.md

 ## What will the script do
 - Reads X (given features) and y (desired property)
 - Generates primary and compound features (by applying math operations)
-- Uses `LASSO` and `Randon Forrest regressor` to reduce/select important features
+- Uses `LASSO` and `Random Forest regressor` to reduce/select important features
 - Apply techniques such as `linear regression` and `kernel ridge regression` for property prediction

 ## How to run the script?